jmi2k/zig-playground/README.md

 ```

 * `bin/` holds static, self-contained versions of Zig.
 Useful if you don't want
 to compile Zig yourself (althrought they can be slighty outdated).
-Binaries
-produced by the project also go there.

 * `misc/` contains files that are needed for Zig or any of the building scripts
 to work correctly.